 Alternatively, you can print off the registration forms, or collect copies from Hackney Service Centre, 1 Hillman Street, E8 1DY.
-It is much quicker to register online.
+It’s much quicker to register online.

-We will write to you to confirm that you have been successfully added to the electoral register.
-If we are unable to confirm your identity, we will write to you to request proof of ID.
+We’ll write to you to confirm that you’ve been successfully added to the electoral register.
+If we’re unable to confirm your identity, we’ll write to you to request proof of ID.

 You must re-register to vote every time you change address.
 Even if you pay council tax, you’re not automatically registered to vote.